 Lateral Spacing is the distance between the laterals or the lateral sets.
 It can be the same as the sprinkler spacing but usually it is greater.
-It should be no more than 1 1/2 times sprinkler spacing.
+The lateral spacing should be no more than 1 1/2 times sprinkler spacing.